lucasbandeira/normalizing-jobs-titles/README.md

 - `public String normalizedGenericTitle(final String genericTitle)`: Normalizes a given job title into its common form.
 - `public void addJobsAndGenericTitles(final String normalizedJobTitle, final Set<String> genericTitles)`: Adds a new set of generic job titles for the given normalized job title.
-- `public void addGenericsJobTitleToDictionary(final String normalizedJobTitle, final String genericTitle)`: Adds a single generic title to the set for the given normalized job title.
+- `public void addGenericsJobTitle(final String normalizedJobTitle, final String genericTitle)`: Adds a single generic title to the set for the given normalized job title.
 - `public void removeAllGenericTitles(final String normalizedJobTitle)`: Removes all generic job titles associated with a given normalized job title.
-- `public void removeTitleFromDictionary(final String normalizedJobTitle, final String genericTitle)`: Removes a specific generic title from the set for the given normalized job title.
+- `public void removeGenericJobTitle(final String normalizedJobTitle, final String genericTitle)`: Removes a specific generic title from the set for the given normalized job title.
 - `public void replaceAllGenericTitles(final String normalizedJobTitle, final Set<String> genericTitles)`: Replaces all existing generic titles for a given normalized job title with a new set of titles.
 - `public Map<String, Set<String>> getJobsAndGenericTitles()`: Returns a Map of all normalized job titles and their associated sets of generic titles.